DavidLi760/so_long/README.md

 But be careful the mouse fish can pass through walls contrary to players.

 Don't worry about the player playing the Ghost Fish camping.
-I added a feature that will make you win if you hit 42000 movement count
+I added a feature that will make you win if you hit 42000 movement count. 😉